Critics question `less lethal' force used during protests

 “They recently banned chokeholds, rubber bullets, beanbags," she said.
 "These are small things, but we need them to take more actions to not hurt any more protesters.
 Since then, I have seen videos of them operating in the same way.
 If they would uphold what they said, it is not enough, but it is a start.”

-David Foster, who captured on video the moments after Howell was shot, said he saw protesters throwing fist-sized rocks and water bottles at the line of police on an overpass.
+David Frost, who captured on video the moments after Howell was shot, said he saw protesters throwing fist-sized rocks and water bottles at the line of police on an overpass.
 Then he saw Howell fall.
-He was bleeding heavily and went into a seizure, Foster said.
+He was bleeding heavily and went into a seizure, Frost said.

-As medical volunteers with red crosses on their arms helped Foster to move Howell to a safe place, officers again opened fire.
-Foster's video shows the police firing towards them.
+As medical volunteers with red crosses on their arms helped Frost to move Howell to a safe place, officers again opened fire.
+Frost's video shows the police firing towards them.

 Manley said at a news conference that Howell was not the intended target, insisting that the officer was aiming for the person who he said attacked the police line near the Austin Police Department headquarters.

-Note: This story was first published on June 27.
-It was updated on June 29 to correct the name of a man who captured on video the severe injuring of a protester during a demonstration in Austin, Texas.
-His name is David Frost, not David Foster.